What we do

 As a lead lecturer, the time commitment can vary as the lecturer has the flexibility to create his/her own content.
 We also have past course content that the lead lecturer can draw upon or use, in which case 2-3 hrs of preparation are typical.

 We meet in a central location on the U. Chicago campus and carpool!

 We procure demo materials from a variety of places, including the demo closet through the Department of Physics, in collaboration with other outreach programs in the MRSEC, and in collaboration with our local physics teacher contact.
 We have also purchased demonstration material through the support of the MRSEC.

 MMT was founded by James Callahan and other members of the Berkelbach group in the Department of Chemistry (now at Columbia University) in 2018.

 How will COVID impact MMT?

-We plan to follow the guidelines and scheduling of the Chicago Public School system, with the consideration that the course may need to be adapted to distance learning.
+We plan to follow the guidelines and scheduling of the Chicago Public School system, and will adapt the course content to distance learning.

 Jeffrey Gustaffson (MRSEC Outreach)